zabulus/core/src/install/arch-specific/win32/i18n_readme.txt

     near the beginning of the installation process.
 The installation readme is usually static and only changes from point release to point release.

+o Indicating whether a file is out of date.

 o Issues to bear in mind